deftdaemon/isit5yet/README.md

 ~~Implement a countdown~~
 Styling (WIP for mobile-friendliness)
 Message about Friday to ease pain of working (WIP - better code implementation)
-Custom end time, set by user (Default of 5:00 PM)
+Custom end time, set by user (Default of 5:00 PM) Lunch timer, to try to break up the monotony of the day

 #### Credits
 Thanks to Weston for the idea.
 Created so he can stop asking if it's 5:00 yet.